Mr. Stringy

-Mr. Stringy, also known as The Wooden Man or just The Man, is a piece of folk art that has become a popular tourist attraction on the Great Alpine Road in East Gippsland, Victoria, Australia.
+Mr Stringy, also known as The Wooden Man or just The Man, is a piece of folk art that has become a popular tourist attraction on the Great Alpine Road in East Gippsland, Victoria, Australia.

-The first Mr. Stringy was carved into a tree stump in about 1929, whereas the current Mr. Stringy was carved from a stringybark log buried into ground in the mid-to-late 1960s.
+The first Mr Stringy was carved into a tree stump in about 1929, whereas the current Mr Stringy was carved from a stringybark log buried into ground in the mid-to-late 1960s.
 He is regularly repainted as different characters by anonymous community members.

 The original Mr Stringy was known as Mr Smokey and was carved into a tree stump by Mr Bill Henham in about 1929.

 History

-Gippsland has a rich history of mysterious carved wooden characters across its extensive State forests and roadsides.
+Gippsland has a rich history of carved wooden characters across its extensive State forests and roadsides.
 They include Pons asinorum near Cann River (early 1920s), Alfonso Spaghetti near Orbost (1924), the first Mr Stringy at Dead Horse Gap (1929), several Fish Faithfull sculptures near Omeo (1930s), the Parnaby Bushfire Totems at Noorinbee (1951), the second Mr Stringy (late 1960s), through to the more recent Pretty Boy near Dargo (2016).
 Most are gone now, having rotted away, burnt by bushfires, stolen or damaged by vandals, their stories often lost.
-Gippsland’s most famous surviving wooden man is undoubtedly Mr Stringy who stands stoically at Dead Horse Flat on a lonely stretch of the Great Alpine Road between Bairnsdale and Omeo.
+Gippsland’s most famous surviving wooden man is Mr Stringy who stands stoically at Dead Horse Flat on a lonely stretch of the Great Alpine Road between Bairnsdale and Omeo.

-There is often some confusion, but there have been two Mr. Stringys' at this remote spot.
+There is often some confusion, but there have been two Mr Stringys at this remote spot.

 The original was carved into a tree stump in about 1929 by William (Bill) Harold Henham of Murrindal who was working on a nearby Country Roads Board (CRB) bridge.

-Bill initially named him Mr. Smokey, and it’s unclear when or how his name changed.
+Bill initially named him Mr Smokey, and it's unclear when or how his name changed.

 Some early references claim he was carved by someone called "Jimmy the Liar", but now it’s generally accepted that Bill Henham carved him, and that this may have just been a nickname given to him by local CRB crews.

-A newspaper article in the Melbourne Herald in March 1935 referred to him as Mr Samuel Stringy.
+A newspaper article in the Melbourne Herald in March 1935 referred to him as Mr Samuel Stringy and characterised him as a 'good Australian'.
+This article went on to say: